beandrej/eim_favelas/README.md

-# EIM Group Project

-Modeling favelas energy demand and optimizing with MOSEK.
+# Optimization of Multi Energy System in the Favelas

+Modelling and optimizing the Energy System of the Favelas in Manaus, Brazil.

+Using optimization library cxpvy and 'MOSEK' solver.